Copy-Move Image Forgery Detection Based on Evolving Circular Domains Coverage: Related Work

 \subsection{Block-Based Methods}

 The block-based CMFD methods, in general, divide a host image into small, regular, and overlapped blocks.
 After extracting features of each subblock, the results are obtained by matching and postprocessing those features.
 Fridrich \emph{et al}. \cite{b10} proposed the CMFD algorithm, which is a milestone in the field of CMFD.
 They used quantified discrete cosine transform (DCT) coefficients as features.
 Then, a lexicographically ordered feature matrix reducing the range of feature matching, was used to detect similar regions \cite{b9}.
 Popescu and Farid \cite{b11} used principal components analysis (PCA) as features to detect tampered areas.
 Bayram \emph{et al}. \cite{b12} proposed Fourier-Mellin transform (FMT) to extract features.
 They applied counting bloom filters instead of Lexicographic sorting as a matching scheme which was more efficient.
 Wang \emph{et al}. \cite{b13,b14} used the Gaussian pyramid to reduce the dimensions of images.
 The former used the Hu-moments of blocks, and the latter employed the mean value of image pixels in circle blocks, which were divided into concentric circles.
 Ryu \emph{et al}. \cite{b15} proposed a method based on rotationally-invariant Zernike moments, which can detect forged regions even though they are rotated.
 Li \cite{b16} proposed an algorithm that matched polar cosine transform (PCT) with locality sensitive hashing (LSH), which required simpler calculations than Zernike moments.
 This algorithm excels at large-scale rotation.
 Similarly, polar sine transform (PST) and polar complex exponential transform (PCET) also belong to polar harmonic transform (PHT) \cite{b17}.
+Bravo and Nandi \cite{b40} used colour-dependent feature vectors to perform an efficient search in terms of memory usage.
 Cozzolino \emph{et al}. \cite{b18,b19} proposed a new matching method called PatchMatch, and a fast postprocessing procedure based on dense linear fitting.
 This method greatly reduces the computational complexity and it is robust to various types of distortions.

 Overall, although applying Lexicographic sorting and reducing dimensions make block-based methods detection more efficient, it still has higher computational complexity than keypoint-based methods.
 In addition, when faced with large-scale scaling, the robustness of block-based methods, in general, is significantly reduced.